basticks02/domains-lookup/README.md

 - `node/lookup.js` – baseline, sequential batches with conservative pacing.
 - `node/optimized-lookup.js` – high-concurrency runner that removes artificial delays, reuses connections, and retries politely, routinely finishing ~98% faster in real runs (e.g., ~48 s → ~0.81 s for 5 runs of 1,000 domains).

+It builds on the excellent groundwork from [akinloluwami/domains-lookup](https://github.com/akinloluwami/domains-lookup), adding instrumentation, benchmarking automation, and the optimized runner for deeper performance analysis.

 The bundled Python harness runs both implementations with identical parameters, validates that their outputs match, and records comparative metrics for easy analysis.

 ## Setup